iwarner/CodeBlender-Middleman/source/localizable/docs/analytics.md

 * Find out about the Analytics Requirements
 * Complete sections

-Investgiate the best analytics to use for the reporting required.
+Investigate the best analytics to use for the reporting required.

 There are many more tools than [Google Analyitcs](http://www.google.co.uk/analytics/) out there, some provide realtime reporting.